srknkcn/vm-packer-and-creator-for-vsphere/README.md

 * Then, with the help of terraform you can create multiple virtual machines from one cli.
 * So by the help of the packer image you can create and deploy multiple virtual machines quickly.

+## Linux Distributions

 This project supports the following guest operating systems:

-## Linux Distributions

 | Operating System         | Version   |
 | :------------------------- | :---------- |
 | Ubuntu Server            | 22.04 LTS |
 | Red Hat Enterprise Linux | 8         |
 | Red Hat Enterprise Linux | 9         |

-## Support

-This project is **not supported** by VMware Support Services.

 ## License